usnistgov/800-63-3/sp800-63b/sec3_definitions.md

 #### Attribute
 A claim of a named quality or characteristic inherent in or ascribed to someone or something.
 (See term in [[ICAM]](#ICAM) for more information.)

+#### Authenticated Protected Channel
+A communication channel that uses approved encryption where the initiator of the connection (client) has authenticated the recipient (server).
+Authenticated protected channels provide confidentiality and man-in-the-middle protection and are frequently used in the user authentication process.
+TLS [[BCP 195]](#bcp195) is an example of an authenticated protected channel when the certificate presented by the recipient is verified by the initiator.

 #### Authentication
 The process of establishing confidence in the identity of users or information systems.